pfapi/pfapi/README.md

 <img alt="PfapiActivity screen shot" src="https://github.com/pfapi/pfapi/blob/main/images/screen-shot6.png" />

 API activities are logged with some (default 60 seconds) delay and are kept for few (default 7) days.
-It makes all API calls observable with very detail information.
+It makes all API calls observable with detail information.
 We can use it to make decisions on security, and understand performance related issues.

 ## EJS template for text and richtext component fields